This story originally appeared in the November 2017 issue of Plastics Recycling Update. Subscribe today for access to all print content.

 - Recycled cotton denim batting enclosed in a printed clear PE bag.

-According to Byron Geiger of plastics reclaimer Custom Polymers PET in Athens, Ala., PET insulating blankets from meal kits regularly show up on the company’s processing line.
+According to Byron Geiger at Custom Polymers PET in Athens, Ala., PET insulating blankets from meal kits regularly show up on the company’s processing line.
 But they are not seen as valuable pieces of feedstock.

 “They end up in our waste plastics,” Geiger said.
 “They are primarily manually removed, but some come out in our ballistic separator.
 The negative effect is yield loss.
 If it does get through our process and is ground, the material is too fine and comes out in shaker screens and aspirators.”